Xceptance/neodymium-cucumber-example/README.md

 # Introduction
 This repository demonstrates how to use our [Neodymium library](https://github.com/Xceptance/neodymium-library) to set up a maintainable and well structured test automation project.
-Furthermore we use the [Wiki](https://github.com/Xceptance/neodymium-template/wiki) on this project to show and explain how to use the features from the Neodymiun library.
+Furthermore we use the [Wiki](https://github.com/Xceptance/neodymium-library/wiki) to show and explain how to use the features from the Neodymium library.
 We also give insight how we think a test automation project should be structured and what results you should get out of it.

 ## Cucumber
 Within this example project we demonstrate how to set up and implement a Cucumber BDD test automation project.
 You can find information about Cucumber within our [Wiki](https://github.com/Xceptance/neodymium-library/wiki/Cucumber).